A Singaporean’s Guide to Using a Japanese Onsen [Updated 2024]

 Warm baths generally aid in unwinding your body and mind after a stressful day.
 It helps that hinoki wood (the material commonly used to make traditional Japanese onsen tubs) also contributes to easing the mind of your worries.

-Once in contact with hot water, this Japanese cypress wood releases hinoki wood oil that relieves anxiety and promotes balance.
-Its essential oil is widely used in aromatherapy to reduce the stress accumulated from school, work, or even life.
+Once in contact with hot water, this Japanese cypress wood releases hinoki wood oil, which relieves anxiety and promotes balance.
+Its essential oil is widely used in aromatherapy to reduce stress accumulated from school, work, or life.

 Ultimately, the synergy of hot water and hinoki wood is the perfect solution for melting the tension away.